|Sales & Marketing|

-SumUp (sumup.com) is European mobile credit card processing application for iPhone and Android users that launched in mid-2012.
-The service is similar to its U.S. predecessors like Square and GoPayment, and includes a free card reader, phone app, and account setup as well as no other fees in addition to a flat processing fee of 2.75% for all card types and transactions.
-Currently, SumUp is available in Ireland, the United Kingdom, Germany, Italy, Spain, the Netherlands, and Austria, but appears be planning a wider expansion across Europe.
+SumUp (sumup.co.uk) is European mobile credit card processing application for iPhone and Android users that launched in mid-2012.
+The service is similar to its U.S. predecessors like Square and GoPayment, and includes a card reader for £19.95, a phone app, account setup, and a flat processing fee of 1.95% for all card types and transactions with no additional fees.
+Currently, SumUp is available in Ireland, the United Kingdom, Germany, Russia, Italy, Spain, Portugal, France, Brazil, the Netherlands, and Austria, but appears be planning a wider expansion across Europe.
 The company hopes to compete with mPowa and iZettle, two other similar services that entered the European market around the same time as SumUp.
 Daniel Klein is listed as the CEO of SumUp.